sheershak44/erp/README.md

-* Now lastly , as we can see below the total number of orders decreased from `3` to `2` in the dashboard page.
+* Now lastly , as we can see below the total number of orders decreased from `3` to `2` in the dashboard page after refreshing the page .
 This happened because we deleted the one order from the order management page so it became from 3 orders to 2 order.